Psychotherapy for couples

 At their best relationships can be loving and supportive containers that allow each partner to learn from the other and, through creating harmony together, to develop as individuals far faster than they would have been able to on their own.
 At their worst they are miserable prisons that the inmates choose to stay in because they are afraid to escape.

 Intimate relationships often start with an intoxicating rush of lust and romantic love.
 We are attracted to people who complete us and the feeling when we meet someone who does is magical.
 Unfortunately, with time the magic fades, our rose tinted glasses fall to the ground and we are faced with the reality of an imperfect partner who does things that reveal the hurts inside of us.
 Romantic love can quickly turn into blame and resentment.
 Often emotional and sexual issues are very much linked.
+When things get really bad, and often as a final resort, couples turn to therapy.

 Before the session I usually ask both partners to do some individual preparation work.
 Typically I’ll ask you to write down what you would like from the sessions and to give me a brief personal history.